- 1 DAC Letter to Faculty – Tips for Hybrid/Online Accommodations

 Dear Faculty and Staff:

-Online learning is a new endeavor for all of us.
-Because we haven’t had any online courses before, disability-related barriers to online learning have not been part of the conversation for the students receiving accommodations.
+Hybrid and online learning are new endeavors for all of us.
+Because they are not our norm, disability-related barriers to these styles of learning can be brand new to the conversation for all of us–including the students receiving accommodations!
 Therefore, Laura Knobel-Piehl and Joe Young are available to address any new issues as they come up.
 Please don’t hesitate to contact us.

-- Moodle settings: If giving timed exams over Moodle, please ensure that the time allocation for the exam is changed to accommodate 1.5x or 2x time for appropriate students when designated by the student’s accommodation.
+- Moodle settings for exams: If giving timed exams in Moodle, please ensure that the time allocation for the exam is changed to accommodate 1.5x or 2x time for appropriate students when designated by the student’s accommodation.

-- Deadline Extension Consideration may still be necessary per students’ accommodations.
-In fact the need for which may actually increase given the nature of technology and unexpected issues that can arise with connectivity, but also due to the heightened anxiety during this time.
-Students should contact you to determine a new due date.
+- Deadline Extension Consideration: Extensions can be necessary per students’ accommodations.
+During hybrid or online learning, the need for extensions may actually increase given the nature of technology and unexpected issues that can arise with connectivity, but also due to the heightened anxiety and other mental health conditions.
+Students with this accommodation are instructed to contact you to determine a new due date.

-Instructors may now log into myDAC using their St. Olaf login to access accommodation information specific to the students in their sections. https://teton.accessiblelearning.com/StOlaf/instructor/ Here you will be able to fill out your section’s Testing Agreement Form, review the students’ accommodation letters, upload your course syllabus, as well as deliver your exam securely to DAC staff for administration of your exam.
+Here you will be able to fill out your section’s Testing Agreement Form, review the students’ accommodation letters, and upload your course syllabus.
 Please watch for detailed instruction on how to use.
 If you’d like a quick demo over the phone, please call Laura or Joe at 507-786-3288.

 Please consider using these suggested statements from the student life committee’s page in your syllabus to encourage students with disabilities to notify you of their academic accommodations in a timely manner.

-One situation that can be very tricky to navigate is when a student has a disability that can impact attendance.
-This link provides some resources for professors in helping determine an appropriate amount of disability-related absences that can be considered before the Essential Learning Outcomes for the class are now in jeopardy.
-That is the point at which the accommodation can no longer be appropriate since accommodations should never interfere with the stated learning outcomes of the course.
+We use the term “Considered” intentionally.
+For some courses, multiple absences fundamentally interferes with the essential elements of the course.
+This link provides some resources for faculty in helping determine an appropriate amount of disability-related absences that can be considered before the Essential Learning Outcomes for the class are now in jeopardy–the point at which the accommodation can no longer be granted.
+Remember: accommodations should never interfere with the stated learning outcomes of the course.
+If they do, it is important to call the Accessibility Specialist and determine if there are any alternatives.

 Some instructors like having their students provide some background information to assist in learning about their students.
 It can be tricky to ask about accommodations while being sensitive to a student’s right to privacy.
 Follow this link for a suggested form you can use for your class.